 Personal Care Products:

 It’s also important to look out for hidden carbs in personal care products because they may be absorbed through the skin.
 Be especially careful with dental care products, like toothpaste and mouthwash, as well as skin care products that are applied in large amounts, like sunscreen or body lotion.

 Your health care team may be able to recommend certain brands or varieties of personal care products that are keto-friendly, along with varieties to avoid.
-The Charlie Foundation’s list of Carb-free or Low-Carb Products includes a broad collection of keto-friendly personal care products, such as:
+The Charlie Foundation’s list of Carb-free or Low-Carb Products includes a broad collection of keto-friendly personal care products.

 Remember, if you are ever unsure if a product is keto safe or not, hold off on using it until you check with your health care team.